 The transit system in Krakow is easy to negotiate using an app like Jakdojade which can be downloaded for Android or ios.
 If you want to travel further afield to say Zakopane or Auschwitz you would take an inter-city bus and these leave from the bus terminal near Kraków Główny train station.

-On our way to the Market Square, we noticed several golf carts and their owners who gave tours all over Krakow.
+When you are visiting Krakow one great way to see the major highlights of the city is to take a Golf Cart Tour.
+On our way to Market Square, we noticed several golf carts and their owners who gave a guided tour all over Krakow.
 We decided to book one of these for our second day to familiarize ourselves with the City and what to do in Krakow.
 We negotiated 150 zloty for the whole ride with 4 of us in a heated golf cart.
-We toured all over Krakow including Kazimierz, Schindlers Factory and got to see every site we had read about and many we were not aware of.
+We toured all over Krakow including Kazimierz, and Schindlers Factory and got to see every site we had read about and many we were not aware of.
 The driver spoke English and even pointed out to us the best restaurants and bars that we should visit.

 History of Krakow

-The legend of Krakow is that Krakus, who destroyed the Wawel Dragon threatening the city was the founder of Krakow.
-The mysterious Mounds named after Krakus and his daughter Wanda were probably created in the 7th century but Krakows Old Town dates back to the 8th century.
+The legend of Krakow is that Krakus, who destroyed the Wawel Dragon and threatening the city was the founder of Krakow.
+The mysterious Mounds named after Krakus and his daughter Wanda were probably created in the 7th century but Krakow’s Old Town dates back to the 8th century.

 Poland is well known and has been for centuries for its trade in Amber and throughout its history has been a busy commercial centre.